hbctraining/Peak_analysis_workshop/lessons/00b_peak_calling_with_nfcore.md

 ## Workflow managers for bioinformatics analysis
 In the previous lesson we described the steps involved in going from raw sequence reads (FASTQ) to peak calls.
 Each step involves a different tool and typically is followed by some level of quality checks that follow.
 In this workshop, we provide lessons describing the workflow downstream of peak calls.
 It is **important to thoroughly understand individual steps**, the nuances of each tool and the inputs and outputs.
 Therefore, when starting out on your analysis running each command in the workflow is advanatageous.

-### Why use a workflow manager?**

 However, as you start to scale up and you are running analyses on large datasets with many samples, using a workflow manager is something to consider.

+### Why use a workflow manager?

  A **workflow manager**, in simple terms, is a tool or software that **helps you organize and execute a series of tasks in a specific order**.
 Below we outline some features of using a workflow manager:

 * **Modularity**:
     * The different steps in workflow are broken down into modular components (ie. FASTQC, genome alignment)